Call our 24 hours, seven days a week helpline at 800.272.3900

 Make a difference in the fight to #EndALZ.

-The Alzheimer's Association, West Virginia Chapter serves all 55 counties in West Virginia and six counties in eastern Ohio.
+The Alzheimer's Association, West Virginia Chapter serves all 55 counties in West Virginia.

 Learn the many ways the West Virginia Chapter can help people with Alzheimer's and dementia and their caregivers and families.